kr8tr/social_media_guidelines/Rackspace_Social_Media_Playbook.md

 ## Hard and Fast Rules

-1. Avoid mentioning our stock or using *RAX* in anything public.
+1. Avoid mentioning our stock or using *RXT* in anything public.

-   Since *RAX* is our stock ticker symbol, legally speaking, what you can or can't talk about becomes a gray area pretty quickly (even if your profile is private).
+   Since *RXT* is our stock ticker symbol, legally speaking, what you can or can't talk about becomes a gray area pretty quickly (even if your profile is private).
    What is or isn't public and how people will take what you say is never a certain thing; it could be a huge headache for everyone involved.
 Not talking about the stock is really